The below image is a new modified version of the “Quake On LAN” project by RawShark.

 - Download the below zip file and extract it (important).

-- Write the image (.img) file to an SD card (minimum size 8GB).
+- Write the image (.img) file to an SD card (minimum size 4GB).
 Be patient, it can take considerable time to write the image!
-On first boot, the image will/should automatically resize to fill the entire SD Card.

 - The Raspberry Pi will show the server IP when booting up, no need to actually login, your Quakeworld server is already running!